 Race and Social Justice Initiative

 Eliminating racial inequities and creating shared prosperity in Seattle is embedded in the Office of Sustainability's programs and policy development work.
+In late 2014, our office, in partnership with several other City departments, launched an Equity & Environment Initiative to assess and advance equity in Seattle's environmental work more broadly, across departments and the community.

 Below are some of the focus areas and impacts of our work.
 More can be found in the workplan and progress report links to the left.